solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_08_Connect_Query_PHP.md

 ?>
 ```

-After executing these commands, you should receive the message `Update: Affected 1 rows`.
+After executing these commands, the message `Update: Affected 1 rows` should be displayed.

 The final code snippet deletes a row from the table using the `ProductName` column value.
 It again uses a prepared statement with bound parameters.